-If you have people working for a long time, use their story.
-If you have people working for a long and get promoted – show it.
-You have people working for a long on one position?
+If you have people working for a long time, use their stories.
+If you have people working for a long and getting promoted – show it.
+Do you have people working for a long on one position?
 Even better!

 And that’s exactly what you want to show.

 Get The Right Employer Branding Team